Written by Tracy Dion, March 2012

 Note: If you can’t tell whether the meat has been enhanced or not, look at the “per serving” numbers.
 Products with less than 100 mg of sodium per serving are probably free of these additives.

-If you’ve done any research into this topic, you’ve likely already come across the 80/10/5/5 guideline (or, 80-87% meat, fat, skin, sinew, connective tissue and heart, 5-10% edible bone, 3-5% liver, and 5% other secreting organ).
-Calculating how much to feed daily – that would be 2-4% of your cat’s weight – is easy enough, and multiplying that by .80 or .05 for the meat and organ percentages is also easy, but trying to figure out 5-10% edible bone when bones are purchased and must be fed wrapped in meat is not.
+If you’ve done any research into this topic, you’ve likely already come across the canine raw feeding 80/10/5/5 guideline.
+The cat’s is similar, 83/7/5/5, just modified slightly to account for the lighter-boned prey.
+That breaks down to 83% meat, fat, skin, sinew, connective tissue and heart, 7% edible bone, 5% liver, and 5% other secreting organ.
+Calculating how much to feed daily – that would be 2-4% of your cat’s weight – is easy enough, and multiplying that by .83 or .05 for the meat and organ percentages is also easy, but trying to figure out 7% edible bone when bones are purchased and must be fed wrapped in meat is not.
 This is, in fact, one of the most common questions from neophyte raw-feeders.

 My response?
 Don’t bother trying to ascertain the specific calculations.
-The 5-10% range is the average bone content of several of the cat’s natural prey animals and no matter where a cat’s comfort zone lies within that range, too little will cause loose stools and too much will cause increasingly hard stools.
-The average cat finds three staggered bone-in meals a week (i.e. Monday night, Wednesday night and Saturday night) perfectly acceptable, and for most, the wing-tip and center portions of a single medium-sized chicken wing make a nicely proportioned meal (and the drummette, deboned, makes a great all-meat meal).
+That 7% is the average bone content of several of the cat’s natural prey animals and no matter where a cat’s comfort zone lies (exactly at 7%, or a little above or below it), too little will cause loose stools and too much will cause increasingly hard stools.
+The average cat finds three staggered bone-in meals a week (i.e. Monday night, Wednesday night and Friday night) perfectly acceptable, and for most, the wing-tip and center portions of a single medium-sized chicken wing make a nicely proportioned meal (and the drummette, deboned, makes a great all-meat meal).